surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

 ### Controller 1-8

-What separates these controllers from the rest is that they are assignable by the user to either MIDI CC, RPN or NRPN controllers and their value can be edited on-screen.
+What separates these controllers from the rest is that they can be assigned by the user to either MIDI CC, RPN or NRPN controllers and their value can be edited on-screen.
 Choose 'Learn Controller \[MIDI\]' from the context-menu and it will be assigned to the next MIDI controller received by the synth.

-**CC** = Channel Controller (7-bit)
+**CC** = Continuous Controller (7-bit)
 **RPN** = Registered Parameter Number (14-bit)
 **NRPN** = Non Registered Parameter Number (14-bit)

 These are different ways to send controller messages via MIDI.
-But as Surge will recognize them automatically you just have rotate the knob and Surge will learn it.
+But as **Surge** will recognize them automatically you just have twist the knob and **Surge** will learn it.

 These controllers are stored globally.
 You can also rename them and choose if their modulation is bipolar (both positive and negative with 0